 No known grave, but his name is on a plaque at the VIS EN ARTOIS MEMORIAL, close to the VIS EN ARTOIS BRITISH CEMETERY.
 Close to Haucourt

-This is where I am intrigued as the 2nd Battalion Suffolks are actually in action on 30 August 1918 according to the evidence -
+This is where I am intrigued as the 2nd Battalion Suffolks were actually in action on 30 August 1918 according to the evidence -

 The 2nd Suffolks took part on 30th August 1918 in the attack on Ecoust St Mein and Noreuil.
 At dawn, they went forward and took the village of Ecoust St Mien quite easily, but were unable